zenml-io/blog.zenml.io/_posts/2020-06-11-can_you_do_the_splits.md

 do would be to try to split up the data into sets that are meaningful.

 To make things easy, you decide to go make a simple split with `train` and `eval`.
-You know immediately that a naive random split with shuffling won't fly here - the data does have multple sensor streams that are indexed by time after all.
+You know immediately that a naive random split with shuffling won't fly here - the data does have multiple sensor streams that are indexed by time after all.
 So how do you split the data so that order is maintained and subsequent models are sufficiently generalizable?

 ## Another view of the data